March 26 - April 14, 2022

 Search for wildlife in Bandhavgarh National Park

-Bandhavgarh National Park is full of both fascinating historical monuments and wildlife.
-Much less visited and hot during this time of year, the tigers tend to gather at the water holes.
+Much less visited Bandhavgarh National Park is full of fascinating historical monuments and wildlife.
+Because of the heat during this time of year, the tigers tend to gather at the water holes.
 With hills, valley, rivers, marshes, and meadows, the vegetative biodiversity in Bandhavgarh is unique.
-Tiger is the keystone species, but 34 species of mammals, 260 species of birds, and 70 butterflies call it home.
-The temples in the park have tenth century rock carvings of the incarnations of Vishnu.
-Among the temple rocks you may find blue rock-thrushes, crag-martins, and other birds.
+Tigers are the keystone species, but 34 mammal species, 260 bird species, and 70 butterfly species also call it home.
+The temples in the park also have tenth century rock carvings of the incarnations of Vishnu and among the temple rocks you may find blue rock-thrushes, crag-martins, and other birds.

-You’ll spend the mornings and afternoons game driving by open national park jeep with a break in the middle of the day for walking, lunch, and rest.
+You’ll spend the mornings and afternoons game driving by open jeep with a break in the middle of the day for walking, lunch, and rest.
 You’ll depart early enough to be at the national park gates when they open at dawn.
 While we cannot guarantee that you’ll find tigers each day, you will spend as much time in nature to increase your chances!
-You may find Indian gazelles (chinkara) grazing in the grassland areas with four-horned antelope (chowsingha) and nilgai (also known as blue cow and blue bull), the largest of the Asian antelopes.
+You may find Indian gazelles (chinkara) grazing in the grassland areas with four-horned antelope (chowsingha), and nilgai (also known as blue cow and blue bull – the largest of the Asian antelopes).
 Rhesus monkey and the northern plains gray (Hanuman) langur are common in the park.
 The birding around the lodge is outstanding with parakeets, hornbills, minivets, leafbirds, flycatchers, and others.
-You’ll take walks where it is allowed.
+Where allowed, you will get to take walks.

 Morning game drive and drive to Jabalpur

 Spend the last morning on a game drive in the park, enjoy a late breakfast, and then embark on a four-hour drive to Jabalpur, stopping for lunch on the way, and then fly to Delhi.